AndjDavis/Projects/README.md

     https://press-your-luck.surge.sh

 Not featured in this repository is a group project I worked called _Press Your Luck_.
-You can find that in its own repo by the same name.
+If you want to give it a look, you can find it by looking at the organizations I belong to.